nicholas-maltbie/Industrial-Hack/README.md

 5. If no contact info could be found, take the ips and then do a geo location search with some method.

+### Human Example

+First, we visited Shoden and used the GE-SRTP filter and US location.
+(1 and 2)

+We then took the ips from this search and looked at open ports.
+(3)

+We took these ports and ips and looked at censys to find any indentifyable information for a person or company.
+Filtering for cell phone companies.
+(4)

+For the ones that a contact could not be found, we then searched for geo location using tools like traceroute and online services like google maps.
+(5)

+### Next steps

+Attempt to automate the Human Example